paulboot/nagiosplugin/doc/tutorial/index.rst

                  +---------+                /

 Resource
    A model of the thing being monitored.
-It should usually have the same name as the whole plugin.
-Generates one or more metrics.
+The sub class created from the Resource base class should usually have the same name as the `SERVICE` name.
+   Generates one or more metrics by overriding the `def probe(self):` method.
+   The `probe()` method must return a named tuple object as defined by the Metric class.

    *Example: system load*

 Metric
-   A single measured data point.
+   A single measured data point stored in a named tuple object.
 A metric consists of a name, a value, a unit, and optional minimum and maximum bounds.
     Most metrics are scalar (the value can be represented as single number).

    *Example: load1=0.75*